 Each candidate must be a dues paying FFA member while serving as a candidate and remain a member for their entire term of service

-Each candidate must have obtained his or her State FFA Degree or plan to receive it during the state FFA conference he/she will run for state office.
+Each candidate must have obtained his or her State FFA Degree or plan to receive it during the state leadership conference when he/she will run for state office.

-Each candidate must schedule to attend and participate in the entire state FFA conference while running for state office.
+Each candidate must schedule to attend and participate in the entire Idaho FFA State Leadership Conference while running for state office.

-Each candidate must submit the State FFA Officer Application to the state office by March 15th.
+Each candidate must submit the State FFA Officer Application to the CTSO Coordinator for FFA, Tammy Ackerland, by March 1st.

 Application Procedure

-Confirm candidacy for the State FFA Degree if not already obtained prior to the conference in which he/she will run for state office.
+Confirm candidacy for the State FFA Degree if not obtained prior to the conference in which he/she will run for state office.

 Complete the State Officer Application.